Baytakhol: Incidents

 On 10 May 2022, an incident occurred on the Ponda-Margao highway, resulting in the death of Vinayak Chari, a 36-year-old tipper truck driver.
 While navigating the downhill portion of the road, his vehicle veered off course and collided with a valley along the roadside.
 This collision proved fatal for Chari, who resided in Sanguem and held ownership of the tipper truck involved in the accident.

 According to the authorities at the Ponda police department, the incident occurred at around 3:30 p.m.
 The truck was en route from the Khorlim depot to Sanguem, transporting empty glass bottles used for soft drinks.
 The owner of the tipper truck, who occasionally assumes the role of the driver, was the sole occupant as his regular driver was absent due to leave.
 While passing through Baytakhol in Borim, the driver lost control of the vehicle, leading to a collision with the adjacent roadside valley.

 The driver became trapped within the vehicle and suffered fatal injuries as a result of the collision.
 Emergency personnel swiftly responded to the scene and made efforts to extricate the driver from the vehicle by removing the door.
 Unfortunately, despite their rescue attempts, medical professionals at the hospital pronounced the driver deceased upon arrival.
-In this particular instance, a case of an untimely demise was officially recorded, and a investigation was initiated.
+In this particular instance, a case of an untimely demise was officially recorded, and an investigation was initiated.
 Law enforcement authorities communicated that Chari was survived by his spouse and two infants who are eight months old.

 In January 2023, an incident occurred on the road between Ponda and Margao involving an Eicher Motors truck transporting power insulators.
 While navigating the Baytakhol-Borim Circle, the truck overturned.
 Fortunately, the outcome was fortuitous for the roadside vendors, as the truck veered off course and collided with a parked Mahindra Bolero tempo before coming to rest on its side.
 This timely collision prevented a potentially tragic outcome, as it could have resulted in the loss of six lives.

 During the course of maneuvering through a circular road, the truck driver encountered an unforeseen incident when a rickshaw suddenly appeared directly in front of the truck, originating from the Betora direction.
 In an attempt to avoid a collision with the rickshaw, the truck driver applied the brakes, but unfortunately lost control of the vehicle.
 Fortunately, the tempo happened to be positioned near a roadside vendor's stall, where watermelons were being loaded.
 The truck collided with the tempo, causing it to tip over onto its side.